 Once you have your station up and running with some awesome programming, it might seem like a good idea to just leave it be.
-Now, while it's not necessarily a bad idea to approach your programming with a "set it and forget it" mentality at times.
-It's important that you don't get stuck in the confines of your programming as time goes on.
+While it's not necessarily a bad idea to approach your programming with a "set it and forget it" mentality, it's important you don't get stuck in the confines of your programming as time goes on.
 And by that, we mean updating your programming should be an ongoing process.
 Because there's always an older, newer, or trendier song you can add!

 Updating your programming is important for retaining listeners as well as improving and growing your station.
-Even if you have really incredible programming, there is always room for improvement.
-And, it's vital to note that without improvement, there is no growth.
-Improvement can be as big as redesigning your programming completely or as little as switching songs in and out of your library.
+Even if you have really incredible programming, there's always room for improvement.
+And without improvement, there is no growth.
+Improvement can be as big as redesigning your programming completely or as little as switching a few songs in and out of your library.

-Not only is it important to always strive to improve your station, but updating your programming is crucial for ensuring that your station doesn't get stale for loyal listeners.
-Put yourself in their shoes.
-While hearing repeat songs here and there can be enjoyable, too many repeat songs too frequently can get old really quickly.
-This is especially the case for your listeners who tune in multiple times a week, perhaps even everyday for extended amounts of time.
+Not only is it important to strive to improve your station, but updating your programming is crucial for ensuring your station doesn't get stale for loyal listeners.
+Put yourself in their shoes: while hearing repeat songs here and there can be enjoyable, too many repeat songs too frequently gets old real quick.
+This is especially the case for your listeners who tune in multiple times a week - perhaps even every day for extended amounts of time.
 So, it's best to keep your loyal listeners engaged by updating your programming.
-That way, you can be assured you are delivering value to all of your listeners, not just new ones.
+That way, you can be assured you're delivering value to all of your listeners, not just new ones.

-So, let's talk about the ways in which you can update your programming.
+Let's talk about the ways in which you can update your programming!

 Adding & Removing Songs

-If you update your library regularly by removing a few songs and adding a couple new ones, then you can avoid having to take several hours down the road to overhaul your library.
-And, you can even make a rotation of removing certain songs for a few months and then adding them back in once those months pass.
-If you add and remove songs frequently, you can be certain that your library is fresh and that your listeners will enjoy both new and old tracks at all times.
-Overall, this means the perfect amount of repetition for all listeners which translates to a more engaging station.
+If you update your library regularly by removing a few songs and adding new ones, you can avoid having to take several hours down the road overhauling your library.
+And you can even make a rotation of removing certain songs for a few months, then adding them back in once those months pass.
+If you add and remove songs frequently, you can be certain your library is fresh and your listeners will enjoy both new and old tracks at all times.
+Overall, this means the perfect amount of repetition for all listeners...which translates to a more engaging station!